-Diversity is a focal point and leading indicator in many aspects of America life, including youth sports.
-In a country as diverse as the United States, youth sports in the U.S. seem to lack a certain level of diversity that one would expect
+Diversity is a focal point and leading indicator in many aspects of American life, including youth sports.
+In a country as diverse as the United States, youth sports in the U.S. seem to lack a certain level of diversity that one would expect.

 One in every one hundred families in the country have a child with a disability that can interfere with their ability to pursue sports.
 Similarly, these parents also report that their local schools do not have any disability-based sports programs for their children to enjoy.